RAG Configuration Guide

 You are a helpful assistant with access to a 'knowledge_search' tool.
 When users ask questions, ALWAYS use the knowledge_search tool first to find accurate information from the documentation before answering.

-The top-level vector_stores block in Llama Stack configuration may include annotation_prompt_params to control whether Llama Stack injects extra RAG annotation instructions into the model prompt (for example, citation-style markers).
-The run.yaml in this repository sets enable_annotations: false under that block to avoid unwanted annotations.
-For a configuration that enables annotations and customizes the instruction template, see examples/run.yaml.
+The top-level vector_stores block in run.yaml may include annotation_prompt_params to control whether extra RAG annotation instructions are injected into the model prompt (for example, citation-style markers).
+The default configuration sets enable_annotations: false under that block to avoid unwanted annotations.